-The sales pipeline is one of the most critical components of any business, but the process is often neglected.
+The sales pipeline is one the most critical components to your business.
+However, many businesses often neglect it altogether.
 As companies continue to ride the digital wave, focusing on emerging techniques, it may be easy to fall behind in traditional processes like closing sales.
 Even if a business owner has a salesforce, they must be responsible for effectively training them and still perform business negotiations at a high level.
-This article is designed to help companies better understand how to close leads in the sales pipeline, directly contributing to the bottom-line.
+In this article I will aim to help you better understand the process of effectively closing sales leads in your sales pipeline, and help improve your bottom-line.

 Researching the Customer